White Oak Mountain Wildlife Management Area: Topography

+Management

 White Oak Mountain WMA is owned and maintained by the Virginia Department of Game and Inland Fisheries.
 The area is open to the public for hunting, trapping, fishing, hiking, horseback riding, and primitive camping.
 A shooting range is available for sighting-in firearms.
 Access for persons 17 years of age or older requires a valid hunting or fishing permit, or a WMA access permit.